Strother Martin: Career

 Martin can also be seen in Cheech and Chong's Up in Smoke (1978) as Arnold Stoner, the father of Tommy Chong's character Anthony.

 Martin made many guest appearances on Gunsmoke including the two-part episode "Island in the Desert", in which he portrayed a crazy desert hermit named Ben Snow.
 Previously, he guest-starred as Marv Rowley in the 1961 Gunsmoke episode "Tall Trapper" playing an angry man who murders his wife out of jealousy then tries to pin the killing on a quiet, respectful trapper who his wife fell for.

 He also made many guest appearances on Perry Mason throughout the nine-year run from 1957 to 1966, including a horseman in the 1962 episode "The Case of the Fickle Filly", a college employee in "The Case of the Brazen Bequest", and as Gerald Sommers in "The Case of the Drowsy Mosquito".
 In 1963, he appeared in Glynis Johns' short-lived comedy series Glynis in the episode "Ten Cents a Dance".
 In 1965, Martin appeared in the episode "Most Precious Gold" of the NBC comedy/drama series Kentucky Jones, starring Dennis Weaver.
 In 1965, he guest-starred as Meeker in the episode "Return to Lawrence" on the ABC Western The Legend of Jesse James.
 In 1966, he guest-starred in the Lost In Space episode "Blast Off Into Space" as a gritty mining engineer named Nerim.
 On a Gilligan's Island episode, Martin played a man living supposedly alone on the island for a radio show contest.
 In 1973–1974, he was a regular cast member of the James Stewart legal drama and murder mystery series Hawkins.
 He also starred in a two-part The Rockford Files 1977 episode as T.T.
 Flowers "The Trees, the Bees and T. T. Flowers", an episode that took on urban invasion and the environment.

 One of his last acting jobs was as host of Saturday Night Live on April 19, 1980.
 In one of the skits, Martin played the strict owner of a French language camp for children, based on his role as the prison captain from Cool Hand Luke.
 He even paraphrased his most famous line from the film, "What we have here is failure to communicate BILINGUALLY!"
 In another, he played a terminally ill man who videotaped his last will and testament.
 During his monologue, he again did his Tennessee Williams impression.
-That episode was supposed to be rerun during the summer of 1980, but it was pulled and replaced with another episode due to Martin's death.
+The episode was supposed to be rerun during the summer of 1980, but it was pulled and replaced with another episode due to Martin's death.

-Death
+Personal life

+Martin was married to Helen Meisels-Martin from 1967 until his death; they had no children.